WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/i.md

 ## inactive
 ## index, indexes, indices

+Use *indexes* as the plural form of *index*.
+Use *indices* only in the context of mathematical expressions.

 ## info

+It's OK to use *info* as a shortened term for *information* in an informal context.

 ## initialize

 Don't use to mean *start* a program or application, or *turn on* a device.